![]() |

 jump up to answer in because I am sort of cramped into the lotus

 position and so is Tom.
-At any rate, at the door are Marisol and
+At any rate, at the door are Marisol DAY

 7 Books,